christ099/Group-2-Course-Enrollment-System/README.md

 # Group-2-Course-Enrollment-System
-a project for our programming subject IT143
+A project for our programming subject IT143

 System Description: